SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 ## Can I still use my IMU with a magnetometer if I don't have a stable magnetic environment?

 This cannot be recommended.
-When run without the magnetometer, IMUs with magnetometers such as the MPU9250 and ICM20948, perform much worse.
+When run without the magnetometer, IMUs with magnetometers such as the MPU9250 and ICM20948 will perform much worse.
 That said, if for whatever reason you do want to use your IMU without the magnetometer, the MPU6500 or MPU6050 firmware can be used on the MPU9250 instead, and the ICM20948 can run in 6DOF mode.

+Note that the IMUs mentioned in this subsection have more issues than just their magnetometer.
+Do not use them.

 ## IMU Calibration